-At the Legatum Institute, Professor Ferguson discussed the conclusions of his new book, The Square and the Tower: Networks, Hierarchies and the Struggle for Global Power, which proposes a whole new way of imagining the world; shaped by two distinct organisational forces: hierarchies and networks.
+At the Legatum Institute, Professor Ferguson discussed his new book, The Square and the Tower: Networks, Hierarchies and the Struggle for Global Power, which proposes a whole new way of imagining the world; shaped by two distinct organisational forces: hierarchies and networks.

 View Niall’s book here.